 The development of hair loss and severity depend both on the drug and individual predisposition.
 Some drugs cause hair loss in most patients receiving an appropriate dose.
 Other drugs are only occasionally responsible for hair loss.

 There are two types of drug-induced hair loss:

-- Anagen effluvium – shedding of actively growing hairs
+- Anagen effluvium – the shedding of actively growing hairs

-- Telogen effluvium – shedding of resting, or bulb hairs
+- Telogen effluvium – the shedding of resting, or bulb hairs

 Telogen effluvium is the mechanism of virtually all other medication-induced hair loss.
 The list of possible drug causes is very long and includes:

 - Anti-coagulants — heparin, warfarin and possibly newer anticoagulants such as rivaroxaban, dabigatran and apixaban